Molecule of the Month October 2007

 Indeed.
 When he discovered nitroglycerine back in 1846, Ascanio Sobrero did what all chemists did in those days when they made a new compound.
 He tasted it, and found it gave him a headache.
 "It has a sharp sweet, aromatic taste…….. .
 A trace of nitroglycerine placed on the tongue, but not swallowed, gives rise to a most pulsating, violent, headache ……"

 In the body, nitroglycerine is converted into nitric oxide (NO), causing cells lining blood vessels to relax, and making the vessels dilate.
-This improves the flow of blood to the heart and raises blood pressure, and headaches are a side effect of that.
+This improves the flow of blood to the heart and lowers blood pressure, and headaches are a side effect of that.

 By the late 1870s, nitroglycerine was in use as a treatment for angina, a use that remains today.
 Nowadays people put tablets containing nitroglycerine under their tongue to ward off angina attacks, though patches and pills are also used.
 And Robert F. Furchgott, Louis J. Ignarro and Ferid Murad shared the 1998 Nobel Prize for Medicine for their discoveries concerning "nitric oxide as a signalling molecule in the cardiovascular system", which explained that once in the blood nitroglycerine released NO.